AriWebb/drake-galaxy-sim/README.md

 - Each civilization starts with a random technology level and aggressiveness factor
 - Spheres of influence expand at different rates based on civilization parameters
 - Takeovers are determined by comparing tech levels and aggressiveness
-- Color mixing reflects the history of conquests and mergers
+- Color mixing reflects the history of mergers
 - Time controls allow exploration of different expansion scenarios

 ## Technologies Used